Policy Pros

 • Corporate social responsibility policy

-Policies Newly Relevant in 2025 and 2026
+Policies Newly Relevant in 2026 and 2027

 Menopause policy: Following recommendations from the Women and Equalities Committee and increasing awareness of menopause as a workplace issue, many employers are now introducing standalone menopause policies.
-These should address reasonable adjustments, absence management, and manager training.

-Neurodiversity and inclusion policy: Recognising the needs of neurodivergent employees — including those with autism, ADHD, dyslexia and dyspraxia — is increasingly seen as both a legal obligation under the Equality Act 2010 and a matter of good practice.
+Neurodiversity and inclusion policy: Recognising the needs of neurodivergent employees, including those with autism, ADHD, dyslexia, and dyspraxia, is increasingly seen as both a legal obligation under the Equality Act 2010 and a matter of good practice.

-Policy Review Checklist for HR Managers
+Policy Review Checklist for 2026 and 2027

 Use the following checklist to assess whether your organisation's policy suite is current and compliant: